Northwest Samoyed Rescue

 Adopting a Samoyed

-Please note: We have a big stack of applications right now from people who want Samoyeds.
-We almost never find puppies or young dogs, so if that’s what you want you’ll have better luck contacting a breeder; we offer advice for that on our breeder page.
-If you want an application, we’ll send it, but you should expect a wait of several years.
+Please note: We have a number of applications right now from people who want Samoyeds.
+If you want a puppy you should consider contacting a breeder, and we offer advice for that on our breeder page.
+Around the northwest we have some outstanding breeders.
+If you fill out an application and return it to us, we’ll be happy to add you to our waiting list.

 The process starts when you fill out and return a rescue application.
-Then we can schedule a home visit from one of our volunteers.
-We want to meet you, and our volunteer can answer questions and explain the things you need to know about Samoyeds.
+We want to meet you, so we will schedule a home visit from one of our volunteers.
+They can answer questions and explain the things you need to know about Samoyeds.
 We need to know that your home is suited for a large, active dog, and we want you all to be comfortable together.

-You need a secure fenced yard (or at least a fenced area) and lots of human companionship.
+You need a secure fenced yard and lots of human companionship.
 Sammies are social dogs and need time indoors with their people.
 They won’t be happy dogs if they are left outdoors.
 Some breeds will stay close to home, but very few Samoyeds can be trusted completely without a fence.
+For that reason we can’t place a dog in a home with no fence.
+Invisible fences have a terrible reputation for Samoyeds, so we consider those not to be fenced yards.

 When a Samoyed enters our rescue program, we do a careful assessment so we know his/her personality and can match the dog best to a new home.
 At this point in the dog’s life we are their only advocates, so we take this job very seriously.
 We look at our approved homes and make a list of those who match the dog best.
 Sometimes people want only a female, a male, or an older or younger dog, so the home waiting the longest will not always be on the list for the next dog.
-After we make the list, we call the people in the order they applied.
-Sometimes it’s a matter of a few days and sometimes it takes several months.
+Matching each dog with the RIGHT home is the most important thing we do.
+Sometimes it’s a matter of a few months but sometimes it takes much longer.
+There are a few people who have been waiting several years for their perfect match.
 We really appreciate your patience.

 After you adopt your Samoyed, your new friend gets to move in with you.
 You can expect follow-up visits occasionally to monitor things, and we encourage you to write or call us whenever you have a question.
 Our rescue families are all a part of one big family, and we’re all anxious to help.

 All dogs from Northwest Samoyed Rescue are neutered or spayed and up-to-date with shots.
-We ask for an adoption donation of $250, which is a lot less than the costs of an average rescue dog.
+We ask for an adoption donation of $500, depending on the dog, which is less than the costs of an average rescue dog.
+If it is a dog with extraordinary expenses, or a puppy, we may ask for more.
 We also require a signed adoption agreement.